Scanning IoT and OT

 Can I safely scan my IoT or OT environments?

 Some organizations have IoT or OT equipment sensitive to high traffic rates or malformed packets that may have experienced issues with other scanning tools in the past, resulting in a “don’t scan” rule to be in effect.

 runZero is different, and should be able to scan in these environments. runZero provides a lightweight active scan engine called an Explorer that can be deployed almost anywhere.
 Since the scan is active, there are no tap or span ports that need to be configured, nor device level agents that need to be installed, so you don’t have to modify your environment.

 The runZero Explorer was built with sensitive OT environments in mind.
 It is not based on any other commercial or open source tools such as nmap or masscan.
-The Explorer only sends normal traffic, nothing malformed that could cause an IDS or IPS to alert, or that might potentially crash a fragile system.
+The Explorer only sends normal traffic, nothing malformed that might potentially crash a fragile system.
 Some of the controls in place also include:

 - packets-per-second scan rates with sensible default values: